supertokens/blog/content/supabase/index.md

 ---
 title: Using SuperTokens authentication to protect your Supabase app.
 date: "2022-08-11"
-description: "When building an app with Supabase you will have to choose an authentication.
-Here are some reasons why you should choose SuperTokens as you auth provider and why it paris so well with Supabase"
+description: "When building an app with Supabase you will have to choose an authentication solution.
+Here are some reasons why you should choose SuperTokens as you auth provider and why it pairs so well with Supabase"
 cover: "supabase-blog-cover.png"
 category: "featured"
 author: "SuperTokens Team"